 Council of Heads of Australasian Herbaria

-Started his professional career as an industrial chemist.
+He started his professional career as an industrial chemist.
 He had a keen interest in the propagation and cultivation of Australian native plants and was involved in the establishment of the Society for Growing Australian Plants (SGAP) and the setting up of the Ku-ring-gai Wildflower Garden in the late 1950s and early 1960s.
 Appointed Curator of the Canberra Botanic Gardens (now Australian National Botanic Gardens) in 1967.
 Landscaped the Australian Pavilion at Expo'70 in Japan.
 Undertook extensive field collecting 1967-81.

-Made a Member of the Order of Australia in 1983 for services to horticulture.
+He was made a Member of the Order of Australia in 1983 for services to horticulture.